 - Schedule: Outline the schedule of activities with as much detail as possible, such as the daily and/or weekly schedule for both students and staff.

 - Board of Directors List: Only nonprofit organizations with 501(c)3 status upload this document.
 Entities of government and PK-12 public schools do not provide a Board of Directors List.
 Note that Commission staff may request that grantees provide additional information about the board including but not limited to contact information and occupation during the grant period.

 The board list (at the time of application) must include only the following:

 - Number of years on the board

 - Length of term(s)

-- NOTE: Other biographical information about individual board members should NOT be included on this list.
-Legal requirements state that Commission funds granted to an organization may not be used as payment of any kind, for any purpose, to members of an organization’s board.
+- NOTE: Double check your board list to make sure it has all 4 pieces of the required information.
+If your organization’s bylaws do not require term limits, include a statement on the Board List indicating this.
+Legal requirements state that Commission funds granted to an organization may not be used as a payment of any kind, for any purpose, to members of an organization’s board.